Translate

 "I baptize you in water.
 He will baptize you in the Holy Spirit and fire."

-Verses from the Sunday readings:
+Quotes from the Sunday readings:

 The spirit of the Lord shall rest upon him (Isaiah 11)